Why do lunges as part of your workout?

 Supported Single Leg Lunge aka ‘Bulgarian Split Squat’

 This exercise focuses on isolating the muscles of the front leg, while the rear leg is supported on a chair or bench.
+The Bulgarian split squat strongly activates the gluteus maximus and helps to abduct the thigh, making it highly effective for glute and thigh development.
 It’s essential to have a solid foundation from practicing the previous exercises before starting this challenging variation.
 If you struggle with balance, it’s perfectly acceptable to use one or both hands for support by holding onto an object to maintain good form and stability.

 Tips for performing this exercise correctly: